fewbits/csv-to-yaml/README.md

 The output will be a file with the same path and name as the input one, only with the `.yml` extension instead of the `.csv`.

-Using our `sample.csv` file as an example, the output will be like this:
+Using our `sample.csv` file as an example, the output would be a file named `sample.yml` like this:

 ```yaml
 computer: